brickbots/PiFinder/docs/user_guide.md

 * Other names
 * IC/NGC coded observing notes

 Use the 'D' function to clear the number field out and start fresh.
-If you find an object you are interested in, pressing the 'ENT' key will add it to your target list and switch to the [Locate](#Locate) module.
+If you find an object you are interested in, pressing the 'ENT' key will add it to your target list and switch to the [Locate](#Locate) screen.

 Holding the 'A' function key for two seconds will bring up the settings for the catalog.
 You can filter by apparent altitude, magnitude and object type.
 Pressing 'A' will bring you back to the catalog and update the count of objects that match your filter.